OpenAPI UI (a.k.a. Swagger)

 List views with SwaggerUI

-Go to the required API, enter the dataSource value, and then click Execute.
+3. In the dataSource, enter the scope name, and then click Execute.

-Review the endpoints.
+2. Review the endpoints.
 The admin and design APIs aren't included since they're not appropriate for accessing the demo database's data.
-The
+The dataSource parameter is always "demo" because the OpenAPI specification is for that Domino REST API database.

-Review the Schemas at the bottom.
-If you haven't specified read/write fields on a form, you will see the genericFormResult/genericFormRequest.
-If you have specified read or write fields, you will see a schema for
+3. Review the Schemas at the bottom.
+If you haven't specified read/write fields on a form, you'll see the genericFormResponse/genericFormRequest.
+If you have specified read or write fields, you'll see a schema for formName-modeName Responses/formName-modeName Requests.